The human drives the vision, AI structures it into a PRD and surfaces what you haven't thought of yet.

 - Endpoints, schema, architecture data

-- Sync with codebase
+- Sync continuously with codebase

-- Store & organise in Knowledge Hub
+- Stored & organised in Knowledge Hub

 The In-House Spec Agent analyses accumulated knowledge and business context to generate detailed, validated technical and business specifications.

-- Analyse knowledge & business context
+- Analyse knowledge & business context from the Hub

 - Generate detailed technical & business spec MDs